 Any proceeding instituted under Circular 230 prior to June 12, 2014, for which a final decision has not been reached or for which judicial review is still available is not affected by the Circular 230 revisions.
-Any proceeding based on conduct engaged in prior to June 12, 2014, which is instituted after that date, will apply and E as revisional but the conduct engaged in prior to the effective date of these revisions will be judged by subpart D and E as revised, but the conduct engaged in prior to the effective date of these revisions will be judged by the regulations in effect at the time the conduct occurred.
+Any proceeding based on conduct engaged in prior to June 12, 2014, which is instituted after that date, will apply subpart D and E as revised, but the conduct engaged in prior to the effective date of these revisions will be judged by the regulations in effect at the time the conduct occurred.